1. Go to: Inspection > Enter New Inspection.

 - Responsible Crew or Person

 NOTE: When you select a Checklist, notice the colored tool icon to the left of the checklist name.
 The colors tell you the inspection status of that checklist for that phase/lot.
-If you select a checklist with a green color or yellow color, the system will take you to a started or finished inspection.
-Select a checklist coded blue, and the system will open a blank checklist.
+If multiple inspections have been conducted using that checklist, the icon color will be associated with the latest (or most recent) inspection.

 4. Complete your Inspection, Audit, Test or Report.
 Below is an explanation of the various sections on the screen.